ngys9919/tgc-cp1/readme.md

 This simple web software is a chatbot specializing in answering questions related to the HeiFinance documents (currently implemented for Annual Report, Bank Products, Employee Handbook, Organisation Chart, and Phone Directory) and gracefully declines queries outside this domain.

 It provides components using Gradio interface for user inputs using chatbot queries in order to obtain answers using simple RAG system for selecting a PDF file format document and an pre-defined JSON file format.
-It begins with 5-steps process as follows:

-**Step 0:** Please choose the Chat Language from 'Dropdown Menu' and click 'Submit Chat Language' button.

-**Step 1:** Please choose the Chat Category from 'Radio' button and select your Output Type.

-**Step 2:** Please click 'Build Index' button to start.

-**Step 3:** Please type your query in the Textbox below.

-**Step 4 (optional):** To clear conversations, click 'Clear HeiFinance Chatbox' button.

-<h1 style='text-align: center; color: red; !important'>IMPORTANT NOTICE:</h1> <h2 style='text-align: center; color: blue; !important'>To clear error message, click 'Clear HeiFinance Chatbox OR Reset Error' button.</h2>

 ![HeiFinance: Home Page](img/heifinance-home.png "Landing Page")